Jingliang-Hu/urban-land-consumption/README.md

 ## Simple run with matlab
 Step 1:
-> Download the exemplary data for Nairobi [here](ftp://ftp.lrz.de/transfer/urban_land_consumption_nairobi/).
+> Download the exemplary data for Nairobi using the link blow.
 Place the data directory in this folder "mat_script".
+> ftp://ftp.lrz.de/transfer/urban_land_consumption_nairobi/

 Step 2:
 > Brower to folder "mat_script", run the script "example_script.m" with the example of city Nairobi